CornerstonesQC/CornerstonesStartup/README.md

 ## Python and Jupyter

 Coding will be done in Python using Jupyter notebooks.
 Necessary setup has been done for you using Python 3.8 version of Anaconda.
 Please follow the steps below with enough advance before the school to allow for debugging of any issues that may arise.

    - On Windows 10 we recommend installing [Windows Subsystem for Linux 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) with Ubuntu 20.04.
-Further instructions assume access to linux-like teminal (or Mac OSX terminal)
+Further instructions assume access to linux-like teminal (or Mac OS X terminal)
    - If you do not have Python 3.8 Anaconda set up please set it up using installer apropriate for your system from [here](https://www.anaconda.com/products/individual#Downloads).
 ON WSL2 use the linux installer.
    - Open the terminal.
 We recommend turning off the automatic entry into the `base` environment by running: `conda config --set auto_activate_base false`
    - Next clone this repo and go into its directory: